Imaging electron angular distributions to assess a full-power petawatt-class laser focus: Discussion

 Here, we discuss some factors that could likely contribute to (i).
 First, the focal spot may not behave the same way at high power as it did at low power, and might possibly expand in size or have a larger proportion of energy distributed farther away from the central spot.
 For example, it is straightforward to show that for a Gaussian beam, since $a_0 \propto 1/w_0$, the beam waist at full power would only have to expand to twice of that at low power to reduce the full power estimate of $a_0$ by half, which would then be a closer fit to the plane-wave model.
-Second, there could be a pulse front tilt, which has been shown to decrease the actual $a_0$ at the focus significantly \cite{ouatu_ionization_2022}.
-Although a local measurement of the pulse duration, by sampling a small portion of the beam at full power, may give some $\tau$ that is close to that of a transform-limited pulse, a tilt in the pulse front may cause a delay in the arrival of one part of the beam at the focus relative to another.
-This would effectively increase the global $\tau$ of the pulse.
-Additionally, other aberrations such as astigmatism or coma, which might cause the central region of the focal spot in Fig.~\ref{fig:Exp_setup} to be oval-like or teardrop-like, could also contribute to lowering the intensity delivered in the focus.
+Second, if there were a pulse front tilt, the effective pulse duration would be longer.
+For example, Fig.~1 of \cite{ouatu_ionization_2022} shows that a tilt of only 0.2 fs/mm for a beam of 25-cm diameter (as in the VEGA-3 laser) results in a reduction of the intensity by a factor of $\approx 3.2$.
+Additionally, other aberrations such as astigmatism or coma that might cause the focal spot to be oval-like or teardrop-like (such as in the central region of Figs.~\ref{subfig:focal_spot}--\ref{subfig:focal_spot_3}), could also contribute to lowering the intensity delivered in the focus.

+To address the possibility of (ii), we note that we measured $\theta_c$ by finding the smallest $\theta$ at which the $\phi$-averaged pixel response over $\approx$ 100 laser shots meets the PSL level that a single electron would deposit on average in a pixel from \cite{bonnet_response_2013}.
+This intersection was found to be well above the noise (see Fig.~\ref{fig:IP_lineout_int}), implying that the image plate was irradiated by more than one electron on average (for all $\phi$) for $\theta > \theta_c$.
+However, if one were to perform the measurement with more laser shots, it is possible that the $\phi$-averaged pixel response could reach the single-electron PSL level at a $\theta < \theta_c$.
+Therefore, the measured $\theta_c$ here may be used as a reasonable upper bound for the smallest ejection angle of electrons that presumably reflects the peak intensity.

+A detailed simulation and additional experiments are required to address (iii), which is an ongoing project.